alphagov/govuk-developer-docs/source/manual/slack-integrations.html.md

 ### Configuration

 [Please see these docs](/manual/sentry.html#slack-alerts).
 When creating a rule to send a notification to Slack, you may find that you need to input a channel ID as well as channel name.
 The ID can be found by clicking on the channel name in Slack and scrolling down until you can see the channel ID.

+## CI Bot

+We must ensure all our repositories undergo regular security scans to establish a fundamental level of security awareness, effectively addressing vulnerabilities in both our code and third-party dependencies and mitigating the risk of Common Vulnerabilities and Exposures (CVEs).

+To facilitate this, the CI Bot informs teams about missing scans in their repos' CI pipelines.
+It is currently configured to check if repos have [CodeQL(SAST)](https://docs.publishing.service.gov.uk/manual/codeql.html),[Dependency Review (SCA)](https://docs.publishing.service.gov.uk/manual/dependency-review.html) and [SNYK](https://docs.publishing.service.gov.uk/manual/snyk.html) scans.

+### Configuration

+These scans must be included as jobs in the CI pipeline of [all GOV.UK repositories](https://docs.publishing.service.gov.uk/manual/github.html#create-and-configure-a-new-gov-uk-repo).
+It's essential to ensure that every repository has these scans.
+If there's a compelling reason to exclude a repository from this check, please modify the [ignored_ci_repos.yml](https://github.com/alphagov/seal/blob/main/ignored_ci_repos.yml) file in the Seal repository.
+Ensure that any exclusions are accompanied by a well-justified reason.